A Convergent Geometry-Aware Reduction for Diffusion in Branched Tubular Networks: Introduction

 Many biological, engineering, and experimental applications fundamentally rely on diffusion processes in bounded domains, particularly with porous boundaries.
 Among many others, such processes arise in ion transport through biological membranes \cite{Hille2001,YKA1991}, carbon nanotubes \cite{BH2002}, diffusion across a porous medium interface \cite{ARDIR2014}, biosensors \cite{Keyser2006}, or permeation tubes \cite{Lucero1971}.
 For any application in which the domain geometry can affect the underlying (bio)physical processes it becomes necessary to incorporate the geometric features into the mathematical model.
 A straightforward way is to cast and solve the problem in the full three-dimensional domain.
 The examples mentioned above describe processes in channels, tubes, and tubular networks and many methods are available to computationally treat these types of problems accurately, including Monte Carlo simulations \cite{SLK2012} and finite element based methods \cite{GQ2022}.
 However, computational bottlenecks arise when discretizing large tubular network structures that introduce a very large number of degrees of freedom, as would happen, e.g., in structures present in the cardiovascular system or the brain.
 In three space dimensions, this becomes computationally expensive and simulations quickly become intractable.

-To address the problem posed by computational costs, methods based on the Fick-Jacobs equation \cite{Jacobs1935} are frequently proposed.
-This equation analytically considers the diffusion equation in a three-dimensional tube and reduces the model to a one-dimensional equation that respects the variable radius of the domain.
-Clearly, a model reduced in this way would open the door for spatially larger or temporally longer simulations.
-Unfortunately, Zwanzig demonstrated that this model may be unstable when the gradient of the radius is too large \cite{Zwanzig1992}.
+To address the problem posed by computational cost, methods based on the Fick-Jacobs equation \cite{Jacobs1935} are frequently proposed.
+This equation reduces the diffusion equation in a three-dimensional tube to a one-dimensional equation that respects the variable radius of the domain, opening the door for spatially larger or temporally longer simulations.
+It was briefly derived by Jacobs in a single paragraph of his classical textbook, without expansion of the full mathematical details.
+His approach followed standard continuum derivation methodology used to derive Fourier's heat equation and Fick's diffusion law.
+While sound for uniform domains, it loses essential geometric information when applied to domains of varying radius, as we show.

+Zwanzig later showed through rigorous analysis \cite{Zwanzig1992} that this model diverges from the exact solution in a hyperboloidal cone in the regime $|R_x| \gtrsim 1$.
+Notably, the Fick-Jacobs equation is motivated precisely by domains of significant geometric variation, the regime where this instability is most pronounced.
+In domains of weak geometric variation, approximation by the standard diffusion equation may itself be sufficient.
 To extend the region of stability, he proposed a spatially adaptive diffusion coefficient based on the changing radius.
-Since then, other adaptive diffusion coefficients have been proposed \cite{RR01, KP06}, as well as temporal corrections \cite{Kalinay2013} and the inclusion of biharmonic coefficients \cite{CLG2023}.
-It has been noted that, while they improve on the stability of the classic Fick-Jacobs equation, many still present computational instabilities due to the radial gradient \cite{BPB2007}.
+Other adaptive diffusion coefficients have been proposed since then \cite{RR01, KP06}, as well as temporal corrections \cite{Kalinay2013} and the inclusion of biharmonic coefficients \cite{CLG2023}.
+While they improve on the stability of the classic Fick-Jacobs equation, it has been noted that many still present computational instabilities due to the radial gradient \cite{BPB2007}.
+As we demonstrate in this work, these corrections all inherit a common structural inconsistency from truncation in Jacobs' original derivation that the standard diffusion coefficient modifications do not address.

 An additional complication arises in branching networks.
-While the previously mentioned methods are applicable to long tubes, they do not computationally address how to treat branching points in tubes that form a relatively large network.
+While the previously mentioned methods are applicable to long tubes, they do not computationally address how to treat branching points in tubes that form large networks.
 A common method for addressing this is via the Hines matrix \cite{Hines1984} which is based on an indexing strategy of the network nodes.
-But this requires an additional reordering of the network done as a preconditioning step.
+However, this requires an additional reordering of the network done as a preconditioning step.
 A more direct method is to discretize the branch nodes in a way that respects conservation principles, as was done in \cite{BRNQ2023} for diffusion problems.